Glossary

 Community-based approaches - When communities have an active role and participate in highlighting and addressing the issues that matter to them.

-Community Walkability Checklist - A walkability audit tool.
+Community Walkability Checklist - The Heart Foundation's walkability audit tool.

 Connectivity - The degree to which networks such as streets, railways, walking and cycling routes, services and infrastructure interconnect.
 A highly connected place will have many public spaces or routes linked to it.